Conscious Coffee Consumption

 - 3 min read

 I love coffee, and I would never tell anyone to give it up completely.
-But over the years, I’ve made a few small changes to how I drink it, and they’ve had a huge impact on my energy, hormones, and overall wellbeing.
+However, over the years, I’ve made a few small changes to how I drink it.
+These changes have had a huge impact on my energy, hormones, and overall wellbeing.
 Practicing conscious coffee consumption has allowed me to continue enjoying coffee while being mindful of how it affects my body.
 Here are a few things I’ve learned along the way.

 This is rule number one for me now!
 Drinking coffee first thing in the morning spikes cortisol, sends your adrenals into overdrive, and can lead to blood sugar crashes later in the day.
 Instead, always eat something before your morning cup.
 Your body will thank you.